Konovalenko: Stories in Stone

 A story about a storyteller, Konovalenko: Stories in Stone is a meditation on the power of storytelling and art to foster a more compassionate, informed and connected world.

 Vasily Konovalenko (1929-1989) created movement out of some of the earth’s hardest substances, just as he carved out a creative life under challenging conditions.
-His is an inspirational story of ingenuity, bravery, resourcefulness, and unfaltering dedication to his art.
+His is a story of ingenuity, bravery, resourcefulness, and unfaltering dedication to his art.
 It is at once culturally specific and universally compelling.
-He is an artist who, through his suffering and resilience, embodies the ‘Russian Soul’.
 Through his story, the film will reflect on Soviet and Cold War history, the experience of the Soviet emigre to the United States, and the role of the artist in society.

 The film will explore: